How does the fetal circulatory system work?

 Waste products and carbon dioxide from the fetus are sent back through the umbilical cord and placenta to the mother's circulation to be eliminated.

 Oxygen and nutrients from the mother's blood are transferred across the placenta to the fetus.
-The enriched blood flows through the umbilical cord to the liver and splits into three branches.
+The enriched blood flows through the umbilical cord to the liver and splits into 3 branches.
 The blood then reaches the inferior vena cava, a major vein connected to the heart.
-Most of this blood is sent through the ductus venosus, also a shunt that passes highly oxygenated blood through the liver to the inferior vena cava and then to the right atrium of the heart.
+Most of this blood is sent through the ductus venosus.
+This is also a shunt that passes highly oxygenated blood through the liver to the inferior vena cava and then to the right atrium of the heart.
 A small amount of this blood goes directly to the liver to give it the oxygen and nutrients it needs.

 Waste products from the fetal blood are transferred back across the placenta to the mother's blood.

 Blood enters the right atrium.
 This is the chamber on the upper right side of the heart.
 When the blood enters the right atrium, most of it flows through the foramen ovale into the left atrium.

 Blood then passes into the left ventricle.
 This is the lower chamber of the heart.
 Blood then passes to the aorta.
 This is the large artery coming from the heart.